HelenSteph/ITP-DeviceToDatabase/07_AWS/aws.md

 ## Connect

-The next task is to get the Arduio connected to AWS by configuring the [AWS.ino](../02_Arduino/arduino/AWS/AWS.ino) sketch and loading it onto your Arduino.
+The next task is to get the Arduino connected to AWS by configuring the [AWS.ino](../02_Arduino/arduino/AWS/AWS.ino) sketch and loading it onto your Arduino.
 The config.h file contains all the variables you need to edit.
 The broker URL is the custom MQTT endpoint from the Core IoT Settings page in the last step.
 The device certificate is the certificate file you downloaded from AWS.
 Make sure you use the certificate and not the CSR.
 The ArduinoBearSSL library uses the certificate from config.h and private key from the crypto chip to authenticate with the AWS server in place of a username and password.
 Review the [instructions from week 3](/02_Arduino/exercises/exercise8.md#awsino) if necessary.

  * Open `02_Arduino/arduino/AWS/AWS.ino` in the Arudino IDE.
  * Switch to the `config.h` tab